beginor/rollup-starter-esri/README.md

-# Rollup starter project with typescript!
+# Rollup starter project with ESRI ArcGIS API for JavaScript!